Live Rateable Value (Live RV)

 There is currently no alternative to using Rateable Value as the basis for property and roads drainage charges.

-What will be the impact on my charges?
+What will the impact on my charges be?

-You can use our calculator above to find out what your charges will be when this change comes into effect.
+You can use our calculator above to find out what your charges will be over your three year charge glide path.

 Do all customers need to follow the phased charging approach?